DustinJoosen/Blackjack/README.md

 When player wins: twice the bet.<br/>
 When player has blackjack:  tripple the bet.<br/>
-When the game is a tie: return the normal bets to everyone.<br/>
-When lost to dealer: half the bet.<br/>
+When lost or tied to dealer: half the bet.<br/>
 When bust, none of the bet.<br/>